Norton Rose Fulbright US LLP

 - Represented employers in Department of Labor Investigations.

-- The Best Lawyers in America, Ones to Watch, Best Lawyers, 2021
+- The Best Lawyers in America - Ones to Watch, Labor and Employment Law, Management, Best Lawyers, 2022 - 2024

 - Co-author, "Fifth Circuit Issues Important Decision on Independent Contractor Status of Highly Skilled Oil Field Workers," Pratt's Energy Law Report, Lexis Nexis, May 2019